Retji/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-My name is Retji 🤓, a data analyst, teacher, and consultant with a passion for data & public policy.
+My name is Retji 🤓, a microsoft certified data analyst, teacher, and consultant with a passion for data & public policy.
 With experience across education, energy and public service, I help organisations solve challenges and unlock growth through data and strategic planning.

 <!--Mention your top/relevant skills here - core and soft skills-->